 Laparoscopic (keyhole) surgery is used across many surgical specialties — gynaecology, general surgery, urology, and orthopaedics.
 While minimally invasive, it carries specific risks related to port insertion, gas insufflation, and the limited visual field.
 When these risks materialise because of a failure of technique below the required standard — and the harm is not promptly identified and managed — a negligence claim may be available.

-Common laparoscopic surgery negligence claims
+What are common laparoscopic surgery negligence claims?

-• Trocar (port) insertion injury — inadvertent puncture of blood vessels, bowel, or bladder during port insertion, particularly when using blind insertion technique
+- Trocar (port) insertion injury — inadvertent puncture of blood vessels, bowel, or bladder during port insertion, particularly when using blind insertion technique

-• Bowel perforation — thermal or mechanical injury to bowel, failing to identify during the procedure
+- Bowel perforation — thermal or mechanical injury to bowel, failing to identify during the procedure

-• Vascular injury — injury to the aorta, inferior vena cava, or iliac vessels during port insertion
+- Vascular injury — injury to the aorta, inferior vena cava, or iliac vessels during port insertion

-• CO2 gas embolism from inadvertent intravascular insufflation
+- CO2 gas embolism from inadvertent intravascular insufflation

-• Conversion to open surgery delayed when it should have been performed earlier — continuing laparoscopically despite poor visibility increasing the risk of injury
+- Conversion to open surgery delayed when it should have been performed earlier — continuing laparoscopically despite poor visibility increasing the risk of injury

-• Failure to identify and repair an injury caused during the procedure
+- Failure to identify and repair an injury caused during the procedure

 Key principle: many laparoscopic injuries are not in themselves negligent — they are recognised complications.
 The claim arises where the technique was below the required standard, or where the injury was not identified and managed promptly.